DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - Currently, federal law only requires notification of individuals when a HIPAA-covered entity breaches their protected health information (likely to soon change)
   - Before an org expands to other countries, perform due diligence to understand legal systems and what changes might be required to the way that data is handled and secured
   - In particular, be familiar with:
-    - **Council of Europe Convention on Cybercrime**: a treaty signed by many countries that establishes standards for cybercrime policy
+    - 📙**Council of Europe Convention on Cybercrime**: a treaty signed by many countries that establishes standards for cybercrime policy
     - Laws about data breaches, including notification requirements
-    - In the US, the **Health Information Technology for Economic and Clinical Health (HITECH)** Act requires ✏️notification of a data breach in some cases, such as when the personal health information was not protected as required by HIPAA
+    - 📙**Health Information Technology for Economic and Clinical Health (HITECH)** In the US, the Act requires ✏️notification of a data breach in some cases, such as when the personal health information was not protected as required by HIPAA
-    - **GLBA (Gramm-Leach-Bliley Act)** applies to insurance and financial orgs, requiring notification to federal regulators, law enforcement agencies and customers when a ✏️data breach occurs
+    - 📙**GLBA (Gramm-Leach-Bliley Act)** applies to insurance and financial orgs, requiring notification to federal regulators, law enforcement agencies and customers when a ✏️data breach occurs
     - Certain states also impose their own requirements concerning data breaches
     - the EU and other countries have their own requirements, for instance, the GDPR has very strict data breach notification requirements: A data breach must be reported to the competent supervisory authority within 72 hours of its discovery
     - Some countries do not have any reporting requirements
 - 1.5.2 Licensing and intellectual property (IP) requirements
-  - **Intellectual property**: ✏️intangible assets (e.g. software, data)
+  - 💢**Intellectual property**: ✏️intangible assets (e.g. software, data)
-  - **Trademarks**: words, slogans, and logos used to identify a company and its products or services.
+  - 💢**Trademarks**: words, slogans, and logos used to identify a company and its products or services.
 The ❄️_United States Patent and Trademark Office_ (USPTO), which bears responsibility for the registration of trademarks.
 The ® symbol is reserved for trademarks that have received official registration status by the U.S. Patent and Trademark Office.
 The ™ symbol would be used before receiving USPTO approval.
 Trademarks are renewable indefinitely.
 It would not protect computer software  under intellectual property law.
-  - **Patents**: a ✏️temporary monopoly for producing a specific item such as a toy, which must be novel and unique to qualify for a patent.
+  - 💢**Patents**: a ✏️temporary monopoly for producing a specific item such as a toy, which must be novel and unique to qualify for a patent.
 Patents have 📝expiration date.
 U.S. patent law provides for an exclusivity period of 📝20 years beginning at the time a utility patent application is submitted to the Patent and Trademark Office.
 Patents require public disclosure and have expiration dates.
 It can protect computer software.
     - **Utility**: protect the intellectual property rights of ✏️inventors
     - **Design**: cover the appearance of an invention and last for 15 years; note design patents on't protect the idea of an invention only its form, and are generally seen as weaker
     - Software: area of on-going controversy; Google vs Oracle; given to rise of "patent trolls"
-  - **Copyright**: exclusive use of 🔥artistic, 🔥musical or 🔥literary works which prevents unauthorized duplication, distribution or modification.
+  - 💢**Copyright**: exclusive use of 🔥artistic, 🔥musical or 🔥literary works which prevents unauthorized duplication, distribution or modification.
 Also can include software code published in academic journal.
 Copyright and patent protection both have expiration dates.
 Copyright protection generally lasts for 📝70 years after the death of the 📝last surviving author of the work or 📝95 years from publication or 📝120 years from creation if owned by a corporation..
 The © symbol is used to represent a copyright.
 It can protect computer software.
-  - **Licensing**: a contract between the software producer and the consumer which limits the use and/or distribution of the software
+  - 💢**Licensing**: a contract between the software producer and the consumer which limits the use and/or distribution of the software
       - ✏️Contractual agreements: Licenses for high-value software often use contractual agreements to outline the responsibilities of both parties
       - ✏️Shrink-wrap agreement: is a type of contract where the terms and conditions are enclosed with the software packaging.
 The contract is considered accepted by the user when they open the packaging and begin using the software.
       - ✏️Click-wrap agreement is a type of contract where users must agree to the terms and conditions by clicking an "I agree" button or similar option before they can complete the installation or use of the software.
       - ✏️Enterprise license agreement typically allows customization of terms and pricing, reflecting the negotiated details between the vendor and a corporate client.
       - ✏️An end-user license agreement usually accompanies software to dictate the terms of use but is not designed for custom negotiations and pricing agreements.
       - The license agreement may also be written as a perpetual or subscription license
-  - **Trade Secrets**: intellectual property that is critical to a business, and significant damage would result if it were disclosed to competitors or the public.
+  - 💢**Trade Secrets**: intellectual property that is critical to a business, and significant damage would result if it were disclosed to competitors or the public.
 Trade secrets are protected as long as they remain secret.
 It can also protect computer software.
   - When you file application for protection, until registration is granted, you can use the 🔥**TM** symbol to inform others that it is protected under trademark law.
 Once the application is approved, the name becomes a registered trademark, and you can begin using the 🔥**®** R symbol.
 The 🔥**©** C symbol is used to represent a copyright.
 - 1.5.3 Import/export controls
   -  Every country has laws around the import and export of hardware and software; e.g. the US has restrictions around the export of 🔐cryptographic technology, and Russia requires a license to import 🔐encryption technologies manufactured outside the country